 The University of New Hampshire strives to provide a safe work environment.
-A pre-employment review of a candidate for employment is done to comply with pertinent laws, promote a safe work environment, and to protect the University’s assets, including its employees, students, property, and information.
+A pre-employment review of all candidates for employment is done to comply with pertinent laws, promote a safe work environment, and to protect the University’s assets, including its employees, students, property, and information.
 The policy may be reviewed on the USNH online policy manual.

 In May 2014, UNH adopted a UNH Policy and Procedures for the Protection of Minors, documents that were subsequently updated in September, 2017: